-- 11) PFI submits that MVVNL has claimed Rs.
-1,597.12 Cr. towards employee expenses in ARR for FY 2025-26, which also includes the cost pertains to the contractual employees and expenses towards spot billing Centre. - 12) PFI submits that expenses pertaining to Contractual employees and expenses towards spot billing Centre should be allowed in line with the approach submitted in the True-Up Section.
+- 11) PFI submits that DVVNL has claimed Rs.
+1,118.06 Cr. towards employee expenses in ARR for FY 2025-26, which is computed based on expenses claimed in True-Up that includes the cost pertains to the Contractual employees and expenses towards spot billing Centre. - PFI submits that expenses pertaining to Contractual employees and expenses towards spot billing Centre should be allowed in line with the approach submitted in the True-Up Section.
 While determining the norms of O&M expenses for MYT, Hon'ble Commission did not consider the actual expenses of DISCOMs which contains additional employee expenses for manpower hired on a contractual basis for activities like spot billing and revenue collection.
 So, the actual expenses were never accounted for and DISCOMs were deprived of prudent cost being passed through in ARR.

-Accordingly, PFI requests Hon'ble Commission to allow the claimed Employee expenses of Rs.
-1,597.12 Cr. for FY 2025-26.
+13) Accordingly, PFI requests Hon'ble Commission to allow the claimed Employee expenses of Rs.
+1,118.06 Cr. for FY 2025-26.